watson-developer-cloud/swift-sdk/README.md

 With the IBM Watson Conversation service you can create cognitive agents--virtual agents that combine machine learning, natural language understanding, and integrated dialog scripting tools to provide outstanding customer engagements.

-The following example shows how to send a message to the Conversation service and receive a response:
+The following example shows how to send a message to the Conversation service and print the response:

 ```swift
 let username = "your-username-here"